Error messages

 duplicate 409 This error returns when trying to create a job, dataset, or table that already exists.
 The error also returns when a job's writeDisposition property is set to WRITE_EMPTY and the destination table accessed by the job already exists.
 Rename the resource you're trying to create, or change the writeDisposition value in the job.

 internalError 500 This error returns when an internal error occurs within BigQuery.
 Wait according to the back-off requirements described in the BigQuery Service Level Agreement, then try the operation again.
 If the error continues to occur, contact support or file a bug using the BigQuery issue tracker.
-You can also try to reduce the frequency of this error by using Reservations.
+You can also reduce the frequency of this error by using Reservations.

 invalid 400 This error returns when there is any type of invalid input other than an invalid query, such as missing required fields or an invalid table schema.
 Invalid queries return an invalidQuery error.